RedisLabs/spark-redis/doc/dataframe.md

 ### Save Modes

-Spark-redis supports all DataFrame [SaveMode](https://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes)'s: `Append`, `Overwrite`, `ErrorIfExists` and `Ignore`.
+Spark-Redis supports all DataFrame [SaveMode](https://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes)'s: `Append`, `Overwrite`, `ErrorIfExists` and `Ignore`.

 Please note, when key collision happens and `SaveMode.Append` is set, the former row is replaced with a new one.